plebnet-dev/website/src/content/post/events.md

 ---
-publishDate: 2024-04-10T22:16:44Z
+publishDate: 2024-05-10T22:16:44Z
 title: Upcoming and Past Events
-author: Tony
+author: plebnet.dev
 description: A list of Events at Plebnet.dev, both past and present in Discord.
-Last updated 10 Apr 2024.
+Last updated 10 May 2024.
 image: /src/content/post/_images/events.png
 categories:
   - News and Updates